Adarsh-010101/JAVASCRIPT-Study-materials-/README.md

 ## Reference & Primitive
-    - Objects & Arrays are reference types
+        - Objects & Arrays are reference types , if we reassign these objects or arrays , we are copying the pointer not the value .
+        - If you want to do this in a real copy way, we need to create new object

+    =-Primitive :
+       - Primitive values are atomic pieces of data while reference values are objects that might consist of multiple values.
+       =
 ## Wrap Up

 ## Array Functions in Javascirpt :